lanierengarten/mgmt-c10-presentation/slides.md

 ---

-> "People Rarely give best effors and fullest cooperation simply because they have been ordered to do so.
+> "People Rarely give best efforts and fullest cooperation simply because they have been ordered to do so.
 They accept direction better when they perceive the people in authority as credible, competent, and sensible."

 (Bolman, Deal, pg.
 209, 2018)